 Already familiar with the UK?
-An Aussie traveling there for the first time?
-Whatever your situation, Mozo have compiled a quick list of tips and traps when traveling to the UK:
+An Aussie travelling there for the first time?
+Whatever your situation, Mozo have compiled a quick list of tips and traps when travelling to the UK:

 Driving: Good news!
 Countries of the UK drive on the left side of the road, which means adapting to new traffic conditions may be relatively easier than driving around other countries.

 But if you're only staying for a short while, you might want to consider using public transport during your stay instead of driving.
 You'll be able to relax not having to concentrate on new traffic signs and conditions while minimising the risk of causing an accident.